mrHock89/Web-Development-2025/README.md

 - Fllowing Hitesh sir's Udemy course.
 - This time I will do my best to become a programmer.

+# Share to online whatever you are learning

 # Advices From Hitesh Sir:
 - Do not try to learn everything.
 - You will learn by doing this.